Emirate of Ras Al Khaimah: Main economic sectors

 As one of the emirates that has never discovered oil, Ras Al Khaimah has focused on diversifying its economy and has had real success with its thriving industrial sector.
-It has one of the most diverse economies in the Gulf Cooperation Council region, with no one area exceeding more than 20% of total GDP.
+It is known as a business-friendly hub with strong backing by credit agencies and a suitable infrastructure.
+It has one of the most diverse economies in the Gulf Cooperation Council region, with no one area exceeding more than 27% of total GDP.
 The main economic sectors are the following: